-After testing, LACs may need to update student test registrations in ADAM and mark tests as Void (as needed).
-Specific instructions for each task can be found at https://support.mdassessments.com.

-Refer to the Not Tested and Void Score Guidance document posted at https://support.mdassessments.com for step-by-step directions on how to complete these tasks.
+After testing, LACs must update student test registrations in ADAM and apply an accountability code (as needed).
+Refer to the ADAM Accountability Codes document posted at https://support.mdassessments.com for step-by-step directions on how to complete these tasks.